sebapersson/PEtab.jl/docs/src/tutorials/sciml/pre_simulate.md

 nothing # hide
 ```

+Note that when the ML-model is provided as a `MLModel`, the id should be used in
-The `PEtabModel` and associated `PEtabODEProblem` are created as usual:
+`PEtabMLParameter`.
+Given this, the `PEtabModel` and associated `PEtabODEProblem` are
+created as usual:

 ```@example 1
 petab_model = PEtabModel(